DataBiosphere/terra-workspace-data-service/docs/WDS Python Client.md

 print(wds_url)
 ```

-Once you have bearer token, you are all set to create the WDS Api Client.
+Once you have bearer token and the WDS enpoint url, you are all set to create the WDS Api Client.
 Do note that token will expire and will be renewed every 60 minutes.
 To call WDS, you will always need to provide a version and workspace Id.

 ```